 If you made your trust using Nolo’s Online Living Trust -- and you’re within your subscription period -- you can make changes by signing into your account.
-Read more about this below in the Online Living Trust FAQ topic What if I want to change something later?

 If you did not make your trust with Nolo’s Online Living Trust (or you did, but your subscription expired), then you can either

 1) amend your existing trust using a Living Trust Amendment, or